 The DUI trial process varies from court to court, the following is a typical DUI jury trial beginning with motions and ending with appeals.

 Motions in Limine and "housekeeping" items: The first thing that typically takes place is a discussion, typically on the record, about the ground rules of the DUI trial.
 Basic parameters are set as to who will testify, and what they are allowed to testify to.
-Also decided is who is allowed to remain in the courtroom and who is excluded, and many other issues depending on the case.
+Moreover, the decision of who allowed to remain in the courtroom and who excluded.
+Many other issues will depend on the case.

 More Motions: After the State rests its case, the defense may make a motion to dismiss if it believes that all of the evidence needed to secure a conviction not presented by the State.

 Jury Selection: In jury trials, a jury is typically brought in towards the beginning.
-The process of jury selection, or voir dire as it's known, can last anywhere from an hour to several days, depending on the court.
+The process of jury selection, or known as voir dire, can last anywhere from an hour to several days.
+This depends upon the court.
 The jurors questioned by the Judge, the lawyers or both, and from these answers, the lawyers will assess which jurors they want to challenge.

 Jury Instructions: The Judge must instruct the jury on how to decide the case.
-The written instructions are typically read into the record, and the jury will get copies of the instructions when they retire to the jury room to deliberate.
+Written instructions relative to the case, typically read into the record.
+The jury will get copies of the instructions when they retire to the jury room to deliberate.

 Deliberations: The jury is typically given whatever time they need to reach a decision.